-A scan typically lasts for 3-10 minutes, and multiple scans of the same field are combined together into an observation.
-An observation usually contains around an hour of data, and is labeled by a, monotonically increasing, integer number called the "obsid" (we refer to the observations as e.g. obsid 7456 etc.).
+of data, and is labeled by a, monotonically increasing, integer number called the "obsid" (we refer to the observations as e.g. obsid 7456 etc.).
 The raw data is collected together into what we call "level 1" files, which contain all the data, from all 19 feeds, for a single obsid, together with pointing information and a large set of housekeeping data.

 We observe three main science fields, labeled "co2", "co6" and "co7".
 These are chosen to be in low foreground regions, and to overlap with other surveys.
-The position of these fields can be seen in Fig. 2.5.
+The position of these fields can be seen in Fig. 2.3 and in Table 2.1.
+The sizes of the fields are roughly $2 \ge 2 \ge 2$ .

-2.5 Data and Systematics
+2.4 Data and Systematics